Corporate Transparency Act Disclosure of Beneficial Ownership Information Impact on Non-U.S. Residents

 Did you or your foreign company file a protective return?
 If not, perhaps now is the time before the IRS has all the ownership information.

 Tax Form 5472 requires reporting corporations to disclose information about their 25% or more foreign shareholders to the IRS, and now the Corporate Transparency Act (CTA) will also require reporting companies to disclose information about their beneficial owners to the Financial Crimes Enforcement Network (FinCEN).
-FinCEN may then share this information with the IRS, as well as with other law enforcement agencies.
+FinCEN may then share this information with the IRS and other law enforcement agencies.
 The key for non-residents becomes what U.S. tax returns the owners file, if any.
 Remember, you may not have had any responsibility to file a return by the owner.

 What sellers can do

-Non-resident sellers who form a U.S. single-member LLC owned by themselves as a non-resident individual or a foreign corporation may want to consider filing a protective U.S. tax return.
+Non-resident sellers who form a U.S. single-member LLC as a non-resident individual or a foreign corporation may want to consider filing a protective U.S. tax return.

 There are a few benefits for U.S. LLCs owned by foreign companies to file a protective US tax return:

 • Preserve the right to deduct expenses.
 If a U.S. LLC owned by a foreign company does not file a tax return, it will lose the right to deduct any expenses incurred, even if those expenses are related to business activities that generate income in the United States.
-Filing a protective tax return preserves the right to deduct these expenses, even if no income is reported on the return.
+Filing a protective tax return preserves the right to deduct these expenses, even if no income is reported.

 • Establish a tax filing history.
 Filing a protective tax return for a U.S. LLC owned by a foreign company can help establish a tax filing history for the entity.
 This can be beneficial if the company later starts reporting income in the United States.
-A good tax filing history can make it easier to obtain a U.S. tax identification number and to open bank accounts and other financial accounts in the United States.
+A good tax filing history can make obtaining a U.S. tax identification number easier and opening bank accounts and other financial accounts in the United States.

 • Avoid penalties and interest.
 If a U.S. LLC owned by a foreign company fails to file a tax return, even if it has no income to report, it may be subject to penalties and interest.
 Filing a protective tax return can help to avoid these penalties and interest.